 From the detail page of the Opportunity, I’d like to see what those activities were that were in the report.
 Click on the "Activities Menu" ⤵

 Click on any one of the "Activity" line items to drill down even more.

 If you create a report on behalf of a colleague, Ownership of the report (and any scheduling options associated with it) can be reassigned using the Ownership button.
 The new owner will then have the rights to modify the report directly as required.

 Sharing Your Report

-Once you create a Report, no one else can see it unless you share it with them.
+Once you create a Report, no one else can see it - or change it - unless you share it with them.